Canvas Settings and Background Options

 Resetting the canvas background to white

 To remove the canvas color, click on the Background tab to access the color chip.
+Select the top right corner of the color gradient to select white or type #FFFFFF in the Hex code.

 The canvas will reset to white.